uktrade/pii-secret-check-hooks/README.md

 files checked by the hooks.

 ## Excluding files with .pii-secret-exclude
-In order to exclude files from the checks add them to this file.
+In order to exclude files from the checks, add them to this file.
 HOWEVER, you should heavily favour excluding lines using `#PS-IGNORE`, rather than files.

 ## Adding your own regular expressions with .pii-custom-regex